elm-nyc/elm-syntax/README.md

   ]
 ```

+**FUNCTIONAL CONCEPT: immutability and `=`**

+in elm, `=` may be a bit different than in languages that you've worked with.
+While `=` commonly means "gets", as in, a variable "gets" a value, in elm it's closer to the way one might think of it in math.
+Therefore, when I write `four = 4` I'm saying that `four` is _defined to be_ `4`.
+I can not, elsewhere in the same scope, define it to be something else - `four` is "immutable".
+In this way, I can be confident that anywhere in my code where I see `4` I can replace it with `four`, and vice versa, without changing the meaning of my program.
+This may take some time to get used to, but it often has the effect of making programs easier to understand and reason about.

 # Tuple
 Pairs of values defined with `( , )`.
 Values in a tuple do not need to be of the same type.
 ```